No description

 Open any chest and the sort button appears in the chest UI.
 Clicking it sorts the chest contents using the same category rules.
 Works on single chests, double chests, barrels, and any container that exposes a standard slot layout.

-Open the search UI (/invmanage or the ModMenu config button) to search across all chests the mod has scanned nearby.
+Open the search UI (keybind or the ModMenu config button) to search across all containers the mod has scanned nearby.
 Results show the container's position, dimension, and how many of the matching item it holds.

 The chest index is built from containers you have opened.
-It is cached locally per world/server and updated the next time you open a container.
+It is cached locally per world/server via SQLite and updated the next time you open a container.
+The cache invalidates automatically — broken containers are dropped, and entries are validated when their chunk loads.

 Quick stack to nearby containers